 Students at PCOM learn forensic medicine by doing forensic medicine.
 Under the guidance of professional investigators, students gather in teams to conduct their own investigations—from mock crime scenes to accident reconstructions to clandestine gravesites.

 PCOM offers the only forensic medicine program in the region that was developed and is overseen by a board-certified forensic pathologist.
 With courses taught by leading experts currently working in the field, students learn from professionals who bring in-depth knowledge and years of field experience.

-The highly experiential forensic medicine program focuses on the evaluation of live and deceased victims.
+The MS program is designed for individuals who have an undergraduate degree and background in the sciences.
+The highly experiential program focuses on the evaluation of live and deceased victims.
 The program provides students with a baseline of analytic and critical thinking skills that will prepare them to become medical and legal death investigators.LEARN MORE